anfema/bin-grammar/Readme.md

 ## Loops

-Use `Loop` elements if a list of elements repeats.
+Use `loop` elements if a list of elements repeats.

-- Type name: `Loop`
+- Type name: `loop`
 - Parameters:
 	- `name`: Name of the field
 	- `options`: Options object